FAQ - Support

 How long will my boards battery last before it needs to be replaced?

-Lithium Ion batteries can last up to 700-1000cycles, however capacity will drop over time.
-Generally, the batteries will last 2-3years before significant loss of capacity.
+Lithium Ion batteries can last up to 700-1000 cycles, however capacity will drop over time.
+Samsung 35e cells have an expected capacity drop of 40% after around 500 cycles.
+Generally, the batteries will last 2-3 years before significant loss of capacity.
 All battery life can vary depending on conditions surrounding its use and storage.

 Exposing lithium ion batteries to extreme temperatures (high or low) will have an effect on them so try to keep the battery at normal temperatures.
 Although they shouldn’t develop a charge memory, it is healthy to run the battery down and recharge it opposed to constantly topping the battery up, and if being stored for a period of time, the battery is best left between 40 and 50% charged, leaving them fully charged for a long period of time has the potential to degrade the cells and leaving them empty or really low for a long time has the potential for the battery to drop below a rechargeable level.